boc-the-git/bonaire-pyclimate/README.md

 - This is local only control, avoids Bonaire cloud but your device must be on the same local LAN.
 - Your network must support UDP broadcast.
 - You must update '_remote_address' and '_local_address' with the IP address of your Bonaire WiFi module and the device initiating this connection
-- Fan mode is experimental.
+- Fan mode is experimental at this stage